dcoates83/Azure-Sky-Ragdolls/pages/about.md

                   class="ragdoll-img">
                 <!-- maybe anchor burmese -->
 <div>
-                  <p>Sepia Minks have a slightly different portion of the Burmese gene from both parents.
-This results in Sepias having the plushest and softest coats of Mink and all Ragdolls.
+                  <p> Believe it or not!
+Sepias have the plushest and softest coats of Minks, which are already softer than of all other Ragdolls.
 Sepia Minks are uncommon.
+Aasia is a Sepia Mink.
                   </p>
                 </div>
               </div>
             </div>
           </div>
         </div>
       </section>
       <div class="container-text">

 <div class="minks-span">